The Lost World (Crichton novel)

 The Lost World is a 1995 science fiction action novel written by Michael Crichton, and the sequel to his 1990 novel Jurassic Park.
 It is Crichton's tenth novel under his own name, his twentieth overall, and the only sequel he ever wrote.
 It was published by Knopf.
-A paperback edition (ISBN 0-345-40288-X) followed in 1996.
+A paperback edition followed in 1996.
 A year later, both novels were re-published as a single book titled Michael Crichton's Jurassic World, which is unrelated to the 2015 film of the same name.